 What is the Constitutional Scholars Program?

-The Constitutional Scholars Program is a two-part program in which South Carolina high school students complete an exam and a project to demonstrate their understanding of the Constitution, and explore its South Carolina roots utilizing the SCHS Archives.
+The Constitutional Scholars Program is a two-part program in which South Carolina students complete an exam and a project to demonstrate their understanding of the Constitution, and explore its South Carolina roots utilizing the SCHS Archives.

 Why become a Constitutional Scholar?